P1NHE4D/P1NHE4D/README.md

 -->

 ## About me
 I am a 🇳🇴 M.Sc.
-CS student with experience in  C#, C/C++, Dart, TS, Python, Kotlin and a strong interest in computer vision and machine learning.
+CS student with a strong interest in computer vision and machine learning.

 ## ⚙️ Tech Stack
 ### Programming Languages